nucleic/kiwi/docs/source/use_cases/enaml.rst

 strength), its min size (0 size, medium strength) and max size (max size, medium strength).

-When the parent is resized, the solver is invoked again with the new value as suggestion.
+When the parent is resized, the solver is invoked again with the new width and height as suggestion.
 On the other hand, if the constraints change either because widgets have been added or removed or because the users modified them, the solver is reset and the constraints are rebuilt-from scratch.
 This means that we never keep the solver around long enough to have to worry about memory consumption due to unused variables in the solver.

 In a complex hierarchy, the top parent will request the sizes of the nested containers which will trigger the solving of their constraints.
 At some point